Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Oktober 2024 23.31.04 UTC
+- WIB: Sabtu, 26 Oktober 2024 00.25.06 UTC
-- WITA: Sabtu, 26 Oktober 2024 00.31.04 UTC
+- WITA: Sabtu, 26 Oktober 2024 01.25.06 UTC
-- WIT: Sabtu, 26 Oktober 2024 01.31.04 UTC
+- WIT: Sabtu, 26 Oktober 2024 02.25.06 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: attitude
+Kategori: nature